ale94mleon/moldrug/README.md

 ```
 This basically return the DataFrame of `out.SawIndividuals`.
 Every row is an `Individual`, and every columns the corresponded attributes.
 The attribute `mol` is deleted.

-## Global, local and "local-customize" optimization
+## Global, local and local-customize optimization
 Walking on the chemical space is done through the method `mutate` of `GA` class tha is just a warper around `mutate_mol` function of [crem](https://github.com/DrrDom/crem) package.
 Depending on what is the final aim, will be the parameters that we will provided to `mutate` through the variable `mutate_crem_kwargs` in the initialization of `GA`.
 If we know that the input smiles is not optimal, it should be convenient to take wider steeps in the chemical space.
 This could be accomplished with:
 `min_size=1, max_size=8, min_inc=-5, max_inc=3`.
 In the other hand, if our interest is explore close to the input smiles, we should be more conservative and use `min_size=0, max_size=1, min_inc=-1, max_inc=1`.
 In this case the operation will be only: replace or delate one heavy atom, add one or two heavy atoms.
 In addition we could set `get_similar = True`.
 This flag doesn't ensure get similar molecules but get the most similar from the generated through the operation `mutate_mol` and a more conservative first population.
 Also we could add to the cost function the similarity as another response variable.